macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 66: July 10, 2020

+**Today's Progress**: #R9D65 Fixed the bugs on Milestone-5 of my little Calculator.
+Sumbitted it for code review and got approval immediately!
+JS Practice on Leetcode: "Remove Zeros" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 356 - 9 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

+## Day 65: July 9, 2020

+**Today's Progress**: #R9D65 Finished Milestone-5.
+Calculator works but has some bugs.
+I will fix it tomorrow.
+JS Practice on Leetcode: "The maximum sum value of ranges -- Simple version" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 357 - 9 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 64: July 8, 2020

 **Today's Progress**: #R9D64 Feeling exhausted today.
 I don't have any incentive to work.
 Is it coronavirus or I need a vacation?
 JS Practice on Leetcode: "LRU Cache" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode